 The Black-Scholes option-pricing model utilizes inputs and assumptions which involve inherent uncertainties and generally require significant judgment.
-As a result, if factors or expected outcomes change and significantly different assumptions or estimates are used, the Company's stock-based compensation could be materially different.
+As a result, if factors or expected outcomes change and significantly different assumptions or estimates are used, the Company's stockbased compensation could be materially different.
 Significant inputs and assumptions include:

-Fair value of Common Stock-As there has been no public market for the Company's common stock, the fair value of the shares of common stock underlying the stock-based awards on the grant-date has historically been determined by the Company's Board of Directors with assistance of third-party valuation specialists.
-The Board of Directors exercises reasonable judgment and considers a number of objective and subjective factors to determine the best estimate of the fair market value, which include important developments in the Company's operations, the prices at which the Company sold shares of its convertible preferred stock, the rights, preferences and privileges of the Company's convertible preferred stock relative to those of the Company's common stock, actual operating results, financial performance, external market conditions, equity market conditions of comparable public companies, and the lack of marketability of the Company's common stock.
+Fair value of Common Stock - As there has been no public market for the Company's common stock, the fair value of the shares of common stock underlying the stock-based awards on the grant-date has historically been determined by the Company's Board of Directors with assistance of third-party valuation specialists.
+The Board of Directors exercises reasonable judgment and considers a number of objective and subjective factors to determine the best estimate of the fair market value, which include important developments in the Company's operations, the prices at which the Company sold shares of its convertible preferred stock, the rights, preferences and privileges of the Company's common stock, actual operating results, financial performance, external market conditions, equity market conditions of comparable public companies, and the lack of marketability of the Company's common stock.